cran/srm/README.md

 #### Structural Equation Modeling for the Social Relations Model

-If you use `srm` and have suggestions for improvement or have found bugs, please email me at robitzsch@ipn.uni-kiel.de.
+If you use `srm` and have suggestions for improvement or have found bugs, please email me at robitzsch@leibniz-ipn.de.

 #### Manual